wesnick/bikeshed/docs/project.md

 ## Backend

 - Prefer a modular structure.
 The goal is for core functionality to be available via the CLI as well as the UI.
+- Create a pydantic class for request object when we have static input.
+Dynamic forms should just use json.

 ### Python